As anyone with experience in the role will agree, a product manager’s work can be incredibly demanding.

 Upgrading to the standard package costs $6.25 per person annually (it’s $7.50 for monthly payments).
-This buys you an unlimited messaging archive, unlimited apps, group calls and screen sharing, as well as guest accounts and shared channels.
-It’s a much better deal all round.
+This buys you an unlimited messaging archive, unlimited apps, group calls, and screen sharing, as well as guest accounts and shared channels.
+It’s a much better deal all around.

 Finally, Enterprise Grid is for much bigger organizations, but pricing is custom.
-This buys unlimited workspaces, data loss prevention, designated customer-success teams, and HIPAA-compliant message and file collaboration.
+This buys unlimited workspaces, data loss prevention, designated customer-success teams, HIPAA-compliant messages, and file collaboration.

 Making presentations is, for better or worse, essential in product management.

-Everything from outlining ideas and concepts for stakeholders, to demonstrating late-stage product functions to potential distributors, all demands quality presentations.
+Everything from outlining ideas and concepts for stakeholders to demonstrating late-stage product functions to potential distributors demands quality presentations.

 This Apple software is designed to take the stress and hard work out of building high-quality presentations, offering plenty of innovative features to make yours unique.